OpenBB-finance/OpenBB/openbb_platform/core/README.md

 pip install openbb-core
 ```

-> Note that, the openbb-core is a infrastructural component of the OpenBB Platform.
+> Note that, the openbb-core is an infrastructural component of the OpenBB Platform.
 It is not intended to be used as a standalone package.

 ### Usage